-Clients MUST always use TLS [RFC5246] (https) when making requests with bearer tokens.
+Clients MUST always use TLS [RFC5246] (https) or equivalent transport security when making requests with bearer tokens.
 Failing to do so exposes the token to numerous attacks that could give attackers unintended access.

 Don't store bearer tokens in cookies